Welcome to my Jaxx vs Exodus review. In this guide, I’m going to tell everything you need to know about these superstars of crypto storage.

 Exodus is free to download but only offers one transaction speed.
 This means that users have less control over the fees they pay.
 YouTube vlogger RvMajor, found that Exodus wallet fees were about 5-10% higher than Jaxx wallet fees for like-for-like transactions.

 So, Exodus offers storage for more cryptocurrencies but Jaxx offers a better choice of balance display and transaction speed.
 Jaxx is a slightly cheaper service and Exodus wallet fees are less flexible.
 Next, let’s look at some of the other features Jaxx and Exodus offer…

-Both wallets offer ShapeShift as an inbuilt feature.
-ShapeShift is a crypto exchange which is built in to each wallet so users can exchange coins without needing to visit an exchange like Poloniex or Binance.
+Both wallets offer to ShapeShift as an inbuilt feature.
+ShapeShift is a crypto exchange that is built into each wallet so users can exchange coins without needing to visit an exchange like Poloniex or Binance.
 Exodus was the first wallet to offer Shapeshift exchange services and others – including Jaxx – have followed.

 It can be argued that Jaxx offers a wider selection of inbuilt features.
-As well as offering services on desktop, mobile and web it also has a native camera function which allows users to scan QR codes from paper wallets with their mobile devices.
+As well as offering services on desktop, mobile, and web it also has a native camera function that allows users to scan QR codes from paper wallets with their mobile devices.

 Most crypto experts recommend storing private keys on a selection of software and hardware wallets.
 The fact that Jaxx is compatible with both makes it appealing to a lot of users.